A m e r i c a n- G r a p h i c- A r t ,- 1 9 0 0 - 1 9 5 0

 heritage of diverse cultures and modes of expression,

-as well as the tradition of technical expertise.
+as well as the tradition of technical expertise and precision.
 Often

-they had exposure to, or even training in, the most progressive
+they had exposure to, and training in, the most progressive

 schools of European modernism.
-America offered the promise
+America offered them the promise

 of freedom of expression in a culture stripped of old